mrinterweb/activerecord-pg_array/README.md

 end
 ```

-The following methods are automatically defined for "friend_ids":
+The following methods are automatically defined for "wolf_ids":

 ```ruby
 add_wolf(wolfy)            # ActiveRecord object wolfy's id is appended to wolf_ids